pollere/DCT/examples/hmIot/README.md

 ## Build notes

 These examples work on Macs and Linux and uses IPv6 multicast.
-They use the Data-Centric Toolkit (https://github.com/pollere/DCT)  which currently uses the ndn-ind library ([https://github.com/operantnetworks](https://github.com/operantnetworks)) and, for broadcast performance, NFD version with the the *no-nacks-on-multicast-faces* and s*hip-pending-interests-on-register* NFD patches as well as ndn-cxx patch (for keys) available at: https://github.com/pollere/NDNpatches.
-[Also must fix the bug that causes rejection of registrations within the same millisecond before can use key distributors.]
+They use the Data-Centric Toolkit (https://github.com/pollere/DCT)  which currently uses the ndn-ind library ([https://github.com/operantnetworks](https://github.com/operantnetworks)).
+No NDN forwarder is used; examples of Data movement governed by trust schema will be released in the future.
 After cloning the DCT repo, the example programs can be used.
-Do a 'make' in your examples/mbps directory.
+Do a 'make' in your examples/hmIoT directory.

 ## Using the examples